 Manages the warehouse, through subordinate supervisors, clerical and stores personnel in maintaining records, and stores commodities; directs the maintenance of all records concerning procurement of goods and services, and materials management functions; ensures the safeguarding of Airport assets at the warehouse; periodically reviews reports of the status of all accounts and authorizes the initiation of action to transfer funds to cover overages and shortages in accounts; determines methods and procedures to improve requisitioning, issuing and storing of materials and supplies; ensures that proper procedures are followed; reviews inventory and other records for accuracy and completeness; directs the Lost and Found program operations; implements new policies regarding overall warehouse and Lost and Found functions.

 Establishes cross training for all subordinates; develops and implements training programs for Airport procurement staff and other Airport Units; confers with subordinate supervisors regarding staffing levels and develops staffing recommendations; prepares budget for staffing needs for unit; informs subordinates of expectations and carries out performance management; enforces personnel policies and procedures with staff; conducts investigations of employee complaints and addresses disciplinary issues.

 REQUIRED KNOWLEDGE, SKILLS AND ABILITIES

 · the application of administrative and management principles and practices in solving a variety of operational, budgeting, and administrative problems

 · City of Philadelphia contract management cost principles and guidelines

-· City and departmental policies and procedures pertaining to labor and personnel, procurement and disadvantaged business contract review and monitoring
+· City and departmental policies and procedures pertaining to labor and personnel, budgets, procurement and disadvantaged business contract review and monitoring

 · standard record keeping, budgetary, and accounting methods and processes related to airport management